“I need a weapon.” –Master Chief John 117, Halo 2

 - Even in the absence of a proper firearm, Yoshika holds out modestly well against the Neuroi: as the Fort Scheldt hammers the Neuroi, the Doge is able to make distance.
 However, the poorly-maintained Striker Unit soon begins failing: both engines suffer a flameout, and without lift, Yoshika begins losing altitude.
 Fortunately, she’s near the Doge, and makes a safe, if somewhat rough, landing on the deck.
 The Striker Unit appears to be modelled after the Bf-109, one of the most advanced fighter aircraft in the world when it was introduced, and set several flight records after its introduction in 1937.
 However, even a top-tier aircraft will fail if not properly maintained, and while the loaner Striker Unit might’ve lasted the flight over to the North Sea, it is unable to hold up during the vigours of combat.

 - Fort Scheldt is a reference to the Battle of Scheldt, which started in October 1944 and ended a month later: the goal had been to capture the port of Antwerp for the Allies.
 In Road to Berlin, a large fortress and its coastal batteries are located here.
-During the course of battle, Fort Scheldt unload several salvos against the Neuroi, drawing its attention; the Neuroi subsequently begins manufacturing bombs and hammers the fortress, completely destroying it in a titanic explosion.
+During the course of battle, Fort Scheldt unload several salvos against the Neuroi, drawing its attention; the Neuroi subsequently begins manufacturing bombs and hammers the fortress, completely destroying it when the Neuroi’s bombs causes cook-off in the stored shells, resulting in a titanic secondary explosion and an attendant mushroom cloud.
 Without the additional firepower impeding it, the Neuroi continues on its course for Antwerpen, which stands in for Antwerp.
+Here, I note that mushroom clouds can form from a sufficiently powerful blast, where the gas displacement creates a Rayleigh-Taylor instability which rises rapidly, drawing in debris and air upwards.
+After a while, this column of dust, debris and air cools and disperses, creating a distinct mushroom shape.

 - Antwerp is presently the largest city in Belgium (although its metropolitan population is eclipsed by that of Brussels); located along the River Schedlt, Antwerp fell to Nazi Germany in May 1940 and was liberated in September 1944.
 During the course of World War Two, the Germans subjected Antwerp to bombardment using V-1 and V-2 rockets in an attempt to destroy the port, inflicting heavy damage on the city even as the port escaped total destruction.
 In this image here, the size and scale of the Neuroi is apparent: to the left-hand side of the image is the Roman-Catholic Cathereal Onze-Lieve-Vrouwekathedraal, which has a maximum height of 123 metres, and the Sint-Pauluskerk can be seen on the right-hand side.